getsentry/sentry-java/docs/config.rst

 Configuration via properties file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Java SDK can be configured via a `.properties file <https://en.wikipedia.org/wiki/.properties>`_
+The Java SDK can be configured via a `.properties file
-that is located on the filesystem or on your application's classpath.
-By default the SDK will look for
+<https://en.wikipedia.org/wiki/.properties>`_ that is located on the filesystem
+or in your application's classpath.
+By default the SDK will look for a
-a ``sentry.properties`` file in the current directory or in the root of your classpath.
-You can override
+``sentry.properties`` file in the application's current working directory or in
+the root of your classpath.
+In most server side applications the default
+directory to add resources to your classpath is ``src/main/resources/``, and on
+Android the default is ``app/src/main/resources/``.
+You can override the
-the location of the properties file by using either the ``sentry.properties.file`` Java System Property
+location of the properties file by using either the ``sentry.properties.file``
-or the ``SENTRY_PROPERTIES_FILE`` System Environment Variable.
+Java System Property or the ``SENTRY_PROPERTIES_FILE`` System Environment
+Variable.

 Because this file is often bundled with your application, the values cannot be changed easily once your
 application has been packaged.
 For this reason, the properties file is useful for setting defaults or options